snormore/lightning/lib/merklize/examples/tracing/README.md

 # Merklize Tracing Example

-An example of using the `merklized` crate with tracing.
+An example of using the `merklize` crate with tracing.

 ## Usage